strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/frontend/strapi-global.md

 <br/>

-The `@strapi/helper-plugin` v4 module features a [Storybook](https://storybook.js.org/) instance.
-The Storybook instance provides further documentation about the internal components specifically targeted for the Strapi admin panel.
+The `@strapi/helper-plugin` module provided with Strapi v4 features a [Storybook](https://storybook.js.org/) instance.
+The Storybook instance can be run to display further documentation about the internal components specifically targeted for the Strapi admin panel.
 This includes information about the `useNotification` hook.
 To access the documentation included with `@strapi/helper-plugin`:

 1. Clone the Strapi repository: